cozis/c2html/README.md

 ```
 which, given a string containing C code, returns the highlighted version using HTML tags.

-For example, lets consider the
+For example, consider the following C code:
 ```c
 /* .. include stdlib.h, string.h and stdio.h .. */
 #include "c2html.h"